What is Sciatica? Some Quick Facts

 "So What is Sciatica and how can it be managed and treated so you can get back to a normal, pain-free life?"

-Sciatica is NOT a specific condition itself, but rather the name that describes a set of symptoms which occur when the sciatic nerve is irritated.
+Sciatica is NOT a specific condition itself, but rather the name that describes a set of symptoms that occur when the sciatic nerve is irritated.
 These symptoms include shooting pain, numbness, and/or weakness that radiates along the sciatic nerve from the lower back (lumbar spine) to the buttocks and leg.
 The medical term for sciatica is lumbar radiculopathy.

 - Sciatica is a common condition, affecting 40% of the UK population at some point in their lifetime.